 St. Paul Lutheran School utilizes technology throughout the curriculum.
-Each classroom, Pre-Kindergarten 3 through 8th grade contains a Promethean or Smart Board and document camera.
-These devices not only enhance the teacher’s ability to present material in a stimulating way, they also invite students to actively engage in their learning.
+Each Pre-Kindergarten 3 through 8th grade classroom contains a Clear Touch Board and document camera.
+These devices not only enhance the teacher’s ability to present material in a stimulating way, but they also invite students to actively engage in their learning.

 STEM Science Technology Engineering and Math